z0mbix/essh/README.md

 `essh` does the following:

 - Generates a one time RSA ssh keypair in memory
-- Adds the private key to you ssh agent (for a few seconds)
+- Adds the private key to your ssh agent define by `SSH_AUTH_SOCK` (for a configurable number of seconds)
 - Pushes the public key to the instance using [ec2-instance connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html)
 - `ssh` to the instance using the private IP address (public IP can be used with `-p`), using user `ec2-user` by default